 How Class-A Office Building in D.C.
 Metro Wows with Video Wall

-Carlyle Overlook completes renovation with TouchSource display featuring art and transit schedules
+Carlyle Overlook completes renovation with TouchSource Video Wall Display

 Carlyle Overlook is a Class-A office development located next to Eisenhower Metro Station in Alexandria, Virginia.
 It sits across the Potomac River, a 10-minute commute from Washington, D.C.
 The building boasts 250,000 sq ft of office space, including 10 stories of office space and a four-level parking garage.
 The office portion is owned by The Pinkard Group, while another portion of the building is residential.

-TouchSource recently caught up with Megan Tompkins, Senior Project Designer at OTJ Architects, the architecture firm handling the renovation, to discuss the video wall addition.
+TouchSource recently caught up with Megan Tompkins, Senior Project Designer at OTJ Architects, the architecture firm handling the renovation, to discuss adding the video wall display.

-TouchSource: What were the main reasons for adding the video wall?
+TouchSource: What were the main reasons for adding the video wall display?

 Megan Tompkins: It was really two-fold: First, Carlyle Overlook had not yet been renovated since being built in 2008.
 There was vacant space on the first floor right off of the lobby to be designed as a shared tenant lounge and conference center.
 The Pinkard Group brought in OTJ Architects to reimagine the lobby entrance and first floor space to become attractive for office tenants, visitors and guests.
 Second, the owners wanted a replacement for the existing digital directory in the lobby that would impress visitors, but also do a better job at directing them.
 The old directory was so small and not at all eye-catching — in fact, it was generally unnoticed by visitors to the building.
 It offered few features and was not ADA compliant

-TS: How does the video wall accomplish your goals for the building entrance?
+TS: How does the video wall display accomplish your goals for the building entrance?

 The wall is mesmerizing — the art feature helps it go beyond just displaying who’s in the building and on what floor, and it does so beautifully.
 It features high-end curated art that changes each month, which is so much better than investing in one expensive piece of physical art.
 Some of the art chosen relates to the Washington, D.C. area, so that adds a nice local element.